UPPAALModelChecker/UPPAAL-Meta/readme.md

 # UPPAAL Meta

-This is the offcial meta repo for issue reporting and public roadmap for the development of UPPAAL.
+This is the offcial meta repo for issue reporting, feature request and public roadmap for the development of UPPAAL.